drmocm/DD_SX8_SDR/README.md

 >      -c       : continuous output
 >
 >      -x       : full spectrum scan
 >
+>      -d       :  use 1s delay to wait for LNB power up
+>
 >      alpha    : parameter of the KAiser window